jpgoldberg/toy-crypto-math/docs/source/modules/games.rst

 The N-Time-Pad (up to limited message length) is semantically secure.
-One can prove that any adversary that can reliability win the IND-EAV game can reliabily predict bits from the (presumedly secure) random number generator.
+One can prove that any adversary that can reliability win the IND-EAV game can reliably predict bits from the (presumedly secure) random number generator.
 Thus the NTP is at least as secure as the random number generator.

 But because the NTP is deterministic it will fail IND-CPA security.